Bob James (musician): Fourplay

 James was looking for a bass player while recording the album Grand Piano Canyon (Warner Bros., 1990) with drummer Harvey Mason and guitarist Lee Ritenour.
 Mason and Ritenour suggested Nathan East.
 After working with them for a while, James suggested they form a band, which resulted in the contemporary jazz quartet Fourplay.
-The band has recorded over ten albums and has seen a couple of personnel changes, with guitarist Larry Carlton replacing Ritenour and then Chuck Loeb replacing Carlton.
+The band recorded over ten albums and saw a couple of personnel changes, with guitarist Larry Carlton replacing Ritenour and then Chuck Loeb replacing Carlton.
 Fourplay celebrated its 25th anniversary with the album Silver (Heads Up, 2015).

 Influence in hip hop

 James's music, especially his early albums, has been sampled often, with his songs "Nautilus" and "Take Me to the Mardi Gras" leading the field.